 Our first move into the transfer market during the 2021 close season saw Jake Taylor come in from League Two rivals Exeter City; the tenacious midfielder arriving just two weeks after our 2020-1 campaign had come to an end.
 It’s a move that highlighted two things.
-First, that boss Alex Revell wasn’t hanging around in shaping his Boro’ squad for the 2021-2 season.
-Second, that Revs had an eye on turning his side into one to challenge at the right end of the table.
+He saw it all during his time with us too.
+From the depths of the 2021-2 campaign to the dizzying highs of the following season, Taylor was a reliable presence for us.
+But boss Steve Evans took a different direction in summer 2023 – and the midfielder was allowed to leave.

 Taylor’s experience spoke for itself when he signed on at the Lamex.
 In his five-year stay at St James’ Park, he featured in no less than three playoff finals with the Grecians.
 And his aim at Boro’ was to do the same.
 “Stevenage have been on a really good run of form since January, revealed the midfielder.
 “And I want to help build on that.
 It’s a new challenge for me.
 I had a fantastic time at Exeter City, but it was important for me to experience something else.